nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

     "slug": "jaRdKHI5"}
     ]

-When importing via URL, be sure to include mapping data for URL, header row, email column, metadata, and slug column (if you have one).
-Use this command to create (and automatically start) an import from a URL.
+When importing to the empty list (via URL), be sure to include mapping data for URL, header row, email column, metadata, and slug column (if you have one).
+Use this command to create an import from a URL.

 Sample Command: